Harsheen-Kaur-Projects/civicassist-product-case-study/05-usability-testing-plan.md

 > “What does this do well, and what would make you not trust it?”

-I also paid attention to things they didn't say out loud — hesitation, re-reading, looking for something that wasn't there, or trying to click something I hadn't intended them to click.
+I also paid attention to things they didn't say out loud: hesitation, re-reading, looking for something that wasn't there, or trying to click something I hadn't intended them to click.

 If someone missed something that I thought was obvious, I treated that as a design problem rather than a user mistake.